ornellion/100DaysOfCode/round2-log.md

 ![Technical-Documentation-Screenshot1](https://github.com/ornellion/100DaysOfCode/assets/155359289/15060c72-c55a-48cd-9e3e-0de25f70c4d9)

 I think I do need to consider taking a course in styling as I can tell the colours aren't quite right overall - like there's perhaps too many colours or it doesn't flow right.
 I went with a dark scheme since I predominantly use Dark Mode but I also know that's not the case for everyone.
 Now on to the next project!

+---

+### Day 23: March 26, 2024

+**Today's Progress**:
+- Codecademy: Started the Challenge Project: Company Home Page with Flexbox

+**Thoughts**:

+Can I just say that the hardest part of these projects is the design process!
+I have to pick the topic, design the page, pick the colour scheme and the fonts...
+And then actually code it 😅

+Using Canva was helpful to help give me a general idea of what I want the final results to look like as well as visualise what the fonts and the colours will ultimately look like.
+I even have the assets so onto coding next!